micmejia/bible-dump/NKJV/Job/Job 37.md

 Hear attentively the thunder of His voice, And the rumbling _that_ comes from His mouth.

 ###### 3
-He sends it forth under the whole heaven, His [^a]lightning to the ends of the earth.
+He sends it forth under the whole heaven, His lightning to the ends of the earth.

 ###### 4
 After it a voice roars; He thunders with His majestic voice, And He does not restrain them when His voice is heard.